zylklab/zk-dynamic-searches-dashlet/README.md

 You may also limit the number of results, and order them by typical metadata (i.e: cm:modified and ascending or descending).

 #### Screenshots

-For example, you want to configure a dashlet for filtering project invoices in Site Demo.
-Two png files were tagged with "project" and "invoice".
-Here the result in detailed view of the dashlet.
+You can use the dashlet in the user / site panels defining a custom search with the different filters.
+For example, some invoice scanned files are tagged with project and you want to configure a dashlet for filtering project invoices in Site Demo.
+The result in the detailed view of the dashlet would be the following:

 ![Screenshot 1 - Dashlet view](screenshots/document-dashlet-view.png)

-The configuration options for this dashlet:
+And the corresponding configuration options for the dashlet:

 ![Screenshot 2 - Dashlet config](screenshots/document-dashlet-config.png)